 That’s partly down to personal preference of course but many computer users stick with Internet Explorer if they’re running on the Windows operating system.

-IE9 is currently the most effective and secure browser but it’s a hotly contested area for developers so investigate your options at one of these websites and take a look at Google’s video guidance and our upgrade tips below for more information.
+Knowing which web browser is the most effective at keeping you secure is a hotly contested area for developers and changes constantly so investigate your options at one of these websites and take a look at Google’s video guidance and our upgrade tips below for more information.

 - browsehappy.com – a quick review of the major browser choices